FellowTraveler/Open-Transactions-old/scripts/smartcontracts/readme.txt

 EXAMPLES

-The escrow and two_way_trade folders contain examples of smart contracts created using the above tool.
+The escrow and two_way_trade folders contain templates of smart contracts created using the above tool.
+You can also use the above tool to view these templates.
+Use 'opentxs confirm' to confirm/activate as a party.

 ----------------------------------------------------------------------------

 example:    ESCROW

--- The escrow folder contains a series of client-side scripts that create a smart contract, sign it, and activate it on the server.
-This version of escrow includes a 3rd party arbitrator.
+-- This version of escrow includes a 3rd party arbitrator.
 When the smart contract is activated, the funds are stashed inside the contract, and then transferred to the recipient after X days have passed.
 If the sender files a dispute during that time, the arbitrator receives